hemz0725/food-delivery-analytics/questions.md

 **Q45 · Operations**
 There are orders where order_amount is NULL.
 If you calculate total revenue with a simple SUM, these rows are silently excluded.
 How much revenue is potentially missing from your reports because of this?
 What should the business do — impute, flag, or exclude?

-> ⚠ **Trap:** SUM ignores NULLs without any warning or error.
-Most analysts don't notice the row count doesn't match the revenue row count.

 ---

 **Q46 · Delivery Performance**
 Are any delivery agents handling orders in a city different from the city they are registered in?
 List those deliveries.
 Is this a routing system failure, agent flexibility, or a data entry error?

-> ⚠ **Trap:** Requires a multi-table join across deliveries, orders, restaurants, and agents — easy to join at the wrong level and miss mismatches.

 ---

 **Q47 · Revenue**
 Calculate the month-over-month revenue growth rate for Jan→Feb and Feb→Mar.
 Is the business growing?
 Now recalculate excluding cancelled orders and orders with NULL amounts.
 Does the growth story change?

-> ⚠ **Trap:** Including cancelled orders in revenue is a common business reporting error that overstates performance.

 ---